Sylius/Sylius/UPGRADE.md

+# UPGRADE FROM 1.0.0-beta.2 to 1.0.0

+## Packages:

+### PayumBundle

+* Constructor of `CapturePaymentAction` now takes a `PaymentDescriptionProviderInterface` as first argument.
+This allows granular customisation of the payment description.

 # UPGRADE FROM 1.0.0-beta.1 to 1.0.0-beta.2

 * Bundles, container extensions and bundles configurations were made final and can't be extended anymore, follow Symfony